Praise to Tara in Twenty One Verses: Commentaries

 Modern English language commentaries include 2007 works by Palden Sherab, and by Adeu Rinpoche and Urgyen Rinpoche a 2005 work by Thubten Chodron, a 1999 work by Bokar Rinpoche, and a 1992 work by Martin Willson.

 Online commentaries include a 1997 commentary by Khempo Yurmed Tinly Rinpoche, a 2004 commentary by Palden Sherab, and a 2013 commentary by Geshe Dawö.

 Extensive descriptions of traditional rituals associated with Tara, including the "Twenty-One Praises", can be found in Steven V. Beyer's 1978 book, The cult of Tārā: magic and ritual in Tibet.

+In the commentarial literature, each of the verses is associated with different emanations of Tara, which have a specific mantra with which she is associated, offering protection from various types of fears, harm, and calamities.